euanmac/PDDemo/README.md

 #  Contentful Model Overview

-The content model has been defined to provide structure yet still allow flexibility.
+The content model is meant to be generic enough that it can be reused across different subject domains.
+The structure is relatively simple:

-Header is the top level object which has one or more articles.
-An article can be a single piece of content (specifically MarkDown) or instead a list of articles.
-This allows for a flexible recursive structure.
+**Header** is the top level object which has one or more **articles**.
+An **article** can be a single piece of content (specifically MarkDown) or instead a list of articles.
+This allows for a flexible, recursive structure.
 Each article in an article list can be grouped under a section for improved readibility.
 The application uses this structure to render the content.
 Headers will populate the "home" tab.
 They can also be flagged to show as tabs in their own right.

 Header